GibzB/CloudChallenge/README.md

 * Configured the required firewall rules for BCE
 * Granted permissions to use IAP TCP forwarding
 * Demonstrated tunneling using SSH and RDP connections

+# Building Demand Forecasting with BigQuery ML

+[BigQuery](https://cloud.google.com/bigquery/) is Google's fully managed, NoOps, low cost analytics database.
+With BigQuery you can query terabytes and terabytes of data without having any infrastructure to manage, or needing a database administrator.

+[BigQuery Machine Learning](https://cloud.google.com/bigquery/docs/bigqueryml-analyst-start) (BQML) is a feature in BigQuery where data analysts can create, train, evaluate, and predict with machine learning models with minimal coding.

+#### Lessons Learnt

+-- Learnt how to build a time series model to forecast the demand of multiple products using BigQuery ML.

+-- Used the public dataset for NYC Bike Trips.
+This dataset can be accessed in [Marketplace within the Google Cloud console](https://console.cloud.google.com/marketplace/browse?filter=solution-type:dataset).
+BigQuery makes it easy to access public datasets directly from the Explorer interface.

+* Used BigQuery to find public datasets.
+* Queried and explore the public `NYC Citi Bike Trips` dataset.
+* Created a training and evaluation dataset to be used for batch prediction.
+  * To forecast multiple items at the same time, different pipelines are run in parallel.
+* Created a forecasting (time series) model in BQML.
+  * -- **ARIMA** is one of the core algorithms available in BigQuery ML used to train a time series model.

+    * **Pre-processing** : Automatic cleaning adjustments to the input time series, including missing values, duplicated timestamps, spike anomalies, and accounting for abrupt level changes in the time series history.
+    * **Holiday effects** : Time series modeling in BigQuery ML can also account for holiday effects.
+By default, holiday effects modeling is disabled.
+But since this data is from the United States, and the data includes a minimum one year of daily data, you can also specify an optional `HOLIDAY_REGION`.
+With holiday effects enabled, spike and dip anomalies that appear during holidays will no longer be treated as anomalies.
+A full list of the holiday regions can be found in the `HOLIDAY_REGION` documentation.
+    * **Seasonal and trend decomposition** using the Seasonal and Trend decomposition using `LOgical regrESSion` (Loess STL) algorithm.
+Seasonality extrapolation using the double exponential smoothing (ETS) algorithm.
+    * **Trend modeling** using the ARIMA model and the auto.
+ARIMA algorithm for automatic hyper-parameter tuning.
+In auto.ARIMA, dozens of candidate models are trained and evaluated in parallel, which include p,d,q and drift.
+The best model comes with the lowest `Akaike` information criterion (AIC).
+* Evaluated the performance of your machine learning model.